BYU-ODH/cambodian-child-theme/README.md

 Facets are mostly ways to filter content.
 There are also facets for pagination and the number of results per page.
 When creating a new facet, the plugin can look to custom taxonomies or any of the content within a particular Pod.
 We have created [screenshots of the different facets](https://github.com/BYU-ODH/cambodian-child-theme/tree/master/facetwp-templates), in case they need to be recreated.

 ### Templates
-Templates can either be built visually or through HTML/PHP (AKA advanced).
+Templates can either be built visually or through HTML/PHP (AKA advanced mode).
 COHP uses the latter, and the template can be found [here](https://github.com/BYU-ODH/cambodian-child-theme/blob/master/facetwp-templates/template.md).

 ### Matching Queries, Pages, and Templates
 **Critical**: If you want a facet to work on a page, its source needs to match the Pod that will be the primary datasource on the page.
 For example, the [Interview Directory](https://cambodianoralhistoryproject.byu.edu/interviews/) is, despite its name, actually comprised of results from the `Interviewees` Pod rather than the `Interviews` Pod.
 While the `Interviewee` Pod contains a person's `date of birth`, their `age at the time of interview` is contained in their `Interview` Pod.
 So it was impossible to include a facet for the `age at time of interview` in the Interview Directory.